-7.7 Objective 9 and Objective 10:
+7.7 Objectives 9 and 10: Groundwater protection and improvement in understanding of aquifer system

-9: Advance source protection of groundwater recharge areas and surface water supply sources for all drinking water supplies
+9: Advance source protection of groundwater recharge areas and surface water supply sources for all drinking water supplies.

-10: Understand the vulnerability, transit times and extent of confining layers of the Christchurch aquifers as well as the link to surface water quantity and quality
+10: Understand the vulnerability, transit times and extent of confining layers of the Christchurch aquifers as well as the link to surface water quantity and quality.